Search results for:

 We then concatenate these numbers into our 3-digit number to represent all roles at once.
 For example, to give the user read and write access, the group only read access, and other users no access, the number to represent that would be 740.

-In the example above, the first command sets all roles to have no permissions, the second command gives all roles all permissions, the third gives read and write access to only the user, and the last command gives read and execute permissions to both the user and other users.
+In the example above, the first command sets all roles to have no permissions.
+The second command gives all roles all permissions.
+The third gives read and write access to only the user, and the last command gives read and executes permissions to both the user and other users.

-More details and options available for chmod can be found here, or with the use of the commands chmod –help or man chmod.
+More details and options available for chmod can be found here or with the commands